jtempest/float_eq-rs/book/src/tutorials/basic_usage.md

 Bearing that in mind, let's return to our original comparison.
-Now that we know why the exact `==` comparison failed, we can instead check that the difference between the expected and actual values lies within a margin of error, also known as the tolerance.
+Now that we know why the exact `==` comparison failed, we can instead check that the difference between the expected and actual values lies within a margin of error, known as the tolerance.
 This is what the [`float_eq!`] macro is for.

 ### Absolute tolerance comparison